atorstling/bychan/README.md

 MIT

 ##Maturity
-This is the first release of Bychan.
+This is the first public version of Bychan.
 For this release I tried to focus on expressions, so functionality for statements might be a bit lacking.
 Please let me know if you run into limitations in this area.